How Wilderness Benefits You

-The heart of the Wilderness Act is a recognition of the value of wilderness, yet this value goes well beyond activities like camping and hunting.
-The actual language in the Act devoted to that subject is very pithy-it's a document of action, after all, mostly concerned with the logistics of implementation and rules yet peppered with eloquent language defining the essence of wilderness.
+The heart of the Wilderness Act is recognition of the value of wilderness, yet this value goes well beyond activities like camping and hunting.
+The actual language in the Act devoted to that subject is very concise—it's a document of action, after all, mostly concerned with the logistics of implementation and rules yet peppered with eloquent language defining the essence of wilderness.

 The Act suggests wilderness is valuable for its "ecological, geological, or other features of scientific, educational, scenic, or historical/cultural value."
 Wilderness is often said to represent a "baseline": a landscape with a mosaic of ecosystems that function with as little influence from human beings as any on Earth.
 To explain the nuances of our influence in other, more manipulated or modified sites, it's useful to reference wilderness processes.

-Yet the Wilderness Act also defines wilderness as a place with "outstanding opportunities for solitude or a primitive and unconfined type of recreation," and one purpose of protecting such places as "for the use and enjoyment of the American people in such manner as will leave them for future use and enjoyment as wilderness."
+The Wilderness Act also defines wilderness as a place with "outstanding opportunities for solitude or a primitive and unconfined type of recreation," and one purpose of protecting such places as "for the use and enjoyment of the American people in such a manner as will leave them for future use and enjoyment as wilderness."

 How do we boil down these wide-ranging values into categories to better understand them-a process that has much bearing on how we protect and manage wilderness areas?
 Some of them fall easily into one or another; some transcend boundaries.
 Some are even difficult to explicitly define.

 Humans ascribe values to wilderness as a specific place, an experience, a symbol, and/or a resource.
 An economic analysis of wilderness may consider its direct and indirect values as a commodity.
-Indeed, all wilderness values can be assessed that way, although-again-not all will fall exclusively into one or the other category.
+Indeed, all wilderness values can be assessed that way, although not all will fall exclusively into one or the other category.
 Direct values are those gained from firsthand contact with wilderness; many of these may also be called "experiential" values.
-Recreation-backpacking, rafting, hunting-is one example.
+Recreation—backpacking, rafting, or hunting—is one example.
 Another is education, as when one learns about biology, ecology, or geology directly through observation of and interaction with wilderness features and systems.